 Actual damage is simple enough to demonstrate, as noted above.

 However, it can be difficult to prove that a neighbor failed to properly care for their tree.

 That’s because what seems like common sense to one person might go unnoticed by another.

-Meanwhile, more nuanced things, such as area-specific diseases that often go undiagnosed, fall under expert
+However, more nuanced signs, such as area-specific diseases that often go undiagnosed, fall under expert